 The Sharon Disney Lund School of Dance

-MFA Program in Dance
+MFA Program in Choreography

-The MFA Program in Dance is an intensive two year course of study intended for talented dance artists who wish to pursue professional careers as choreographers and educators.
+The MFA Program in Choreography is an intensive two year course of study intended for talented dance artists who wish to pursue professional careers as choreographers and educators.
 To obtain the MFA degree, students must complete all course requirements and successfully present a Thesis Concert during the second year of residency.
 Interested and qualified graduate-level applicants to the School may apply to be considered for a supplemental concentration in Integrated Media (IM)—a course of study for interdisciplinary work with digital media.

 The MFA curriculum enables each graduate student to develop and refine his or her own personal aesthetic.
 It includes seminars dealing with topics in professional dance—from organizing concepts in choreography to meeting the practical demands of producing concerts to identifying larger artistic and career goals.
 The curriculum also features classes in technique composition, dance theory, costume design, dance production, dance on camera, and digital media and editing.